-We continue with Mark 1:14 and 15.
-"Now, after John had been taken into custody, Jesus came into Galilee preaching the gospel of the King of God saying, 'The time is fulfilled and the Kingdom of God is at hand, repent and believe the gospel."
-Just to clarify, in case there's any confusion, there is no difference in the gospels between the terminology Kingdom of Heaven and Kingdom of God, they are referring to the same thing.
-Now, according to Yeshua, his calling in ministry was to proclaim that the time was complete and now the Kingdom of God is at hand.
+We continue with Mark 1:14-15,

+Now after John had been taken into custody, Jesus came into Galilee, preaching the gospel of God, and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."

+Just to clarify, in case there is any confusion, there is no difference in the Gospels between the terminology kingdom of heaven and kingdom of God.
+They are referring to the same thing.
+Now according to Yeshua, His calling in ministry was to proclaim that the time was complete and now the Kingdom of God is at hand.

-In Luke 4:33 and 34 or 43 and 44.
-We see, "But he said to them, I must preach the Kingdom of God to the other cities also for I was sent for this purpose.
-So he kept on preaching in the synagogues of Judea."
-That's a powerful statement that Yeshua himself would say, "I was sent for this purpose."
+In Luke 4:43-44, we see,

+But He said to them, "I must preach the kingdom of God to the other cities also, for I was sent for this purpose."
+So He kept on preaching in the synagogues of Judea.

+That is a powerful statement that Yeshua Himself would say, "I was sent for this purpose."
 What purpose?
 The purpose of proclaiming and preaching the Kingdom of God.

-Now in this day and age of 2,000 years of church, I think that our emphasis is on church.
-And yet that was not the emphasis that Yeshua proclaimed and it was not the purpose that he proclaimed.
-He was sent to preach and to speak that the time was fulfilled and the Kingdom of God was at hand.
+Now in this day and age of two thousand years of Church, I think that our emphasis is on Church.
+Yet that was not the emphasis that Yeshua proclaimed, and it was not the purpose that He proclaimed.
+He was sent to preach and to speak that the time was fulfilled, and the Kingdom of God was at hand.

-In Luke 8:1 it says, "Soon afterwards, he began going around from one city and village to another proclaiming and preaching the Kingdom of God.
-The 12 were with him."
-So the disciples were following Yeshua and they were learning this focus of proclaiming in every city and preaching that the Kingdom of God was at hand.
-Yeshua also commissioned his disciples and sent them out to preach that the Kingdom of Heaven was at hand.
+In Luke 8:1, it says,

+Soon afterwards, He began going around from one city and village to another, proclaiming and preaching the kingdom of God.
+The twelve were with Him.

+So the disciples were following Yeshua, and they were learning this focus of proclaiming in every city and preaching that the Kingdom of God was at hand.
+Yeshua also commissioned His disciples and sent them out to preach that the Kingdom of Heaven was at hand.

-In Matthew 10:5-7 it says, "These 12 Jesus sent out, instructing them, 'Do not go in the way of the Gentiles and do not enter any city of the Samaritans, but rather go to the lost sheep of the house of Israel.
-And as you go preach saying, the Kingdom of Heaven is at hand."
+In Matthew 10:5-7, it says,

+These twelve Jesus sent out after instructing them: "Do not go in the way of the Gentiles, and do not enter any city of the Samaritans; but rather go to the lost sheep of the house of Israel.
+And as you go, preach, saying, 'The kingdom of heaven is at hand.'"

 So Yeshua taught and commissioned the disciples to preach the gospel, that is, the good news of the Kingdom of God.

-Following his resurrection and prior to his ascension, Yeshua commissioned the apostles to make disciples of the nations.
+Following His resurrection and prior to His ascension, Yeshua commissioned the apostles to make disciples of the nations.
 What were those disciples to be doing?
 They were to preach the good news, the gospel of the Kingdom of God.

+Matthew 28:19-20 says,

-Matthew 28:19 and 20 says, "Go therefore and make disciples of all the nations, baptizing them in the name of the Father, and the son and the Holy spirit, teaching them to observe all that I commanded you and lo I am with you always even to the end of the age.
+"Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age."